MultiLi/RL_gym/README.md

 ## Frozen Lake

-Implementing almost the most naive Q-learning algorithm to deal with this easy task.
+Try to implement some naive methods to this easy problem.

+1. Q-learning with table
+2. Q-learning with 'weights'